Commitment to Diversity and Inclusion

 Equity Advisers & Student Initiative for Academic Diversity (SIAD)

-Equity Advisers and SIAD assist departmental search committees throughout the hiring process to ensure an equitable search process free of implicit bias and designed to yield a diverse pool of qualified candidates.
+Equity Advisers and SIAD assist departmental search committees throughout the hiring process to ensure an equitable search process and designed to yield a diverse pool of qualified candidates.

 Equity Advisers are faculty members external to the search committee and hiring department.
-They are trained on hiring research and best practices in academic searches, particularly on creating an unbiased and inclusive hiring process.
+They are trained on hiring research and best practices in academic searches, particularly on creating an inclusive hiring process.

 SIAD members are trained student volunteers that conduct on-campus interviews with potential tenure-track faculty and senior administration candidates with a focus on the candidates' experiences and preparedness to teach, advise, support, advocate for and serve a diverse student body.